MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 - [x] &nbsp; Backpack:  <br /> Military Footsoldier backpack, with lumbar-support and thick-padded straps
 - [ ] &nbsp; Tent:  <br /> Lightweight, 1 or 2 person, so I can keep my stuff inside my tent
 - [ ] &nbsp; Sleeping Gear:  <br /> Lightweight, water and windproof sleeping bag/pillow
+- [ ] &nbsp; Last Resort Ration:  <br /> is maybe something that would be good to have, think along the lines of a protein bar or other energy dense food.
 - [ ] &nbsp; Eating Supplies:  <br /> Utensils, Plate etc. / My own gas burner? or something to cook on?
 - [x] &nbsp; Medical Supplies:  <br /> Band-aids, a flea-nipper, a few painkillers and more
 - [ ] &nbsp; Correcting Soles:  <br /> I have a bit of knocked kneed legs or X-legs